 What you should not do, though, is enter the water.
-Though people love to cool off in the stream or the river on a hot summer day, the water is unfortunately polluted and dangerous for human contact.
+Though people love to cool off in the stream and the river on a hot summer day, the water is unfortunately polluted and not safe for human contact.

 When you’re done admiring the waterfall, head up the steep hill, continuing on the PHT away from the river.

 There are three stream crossings on this stretch of trail, one over a bridge, and two that use cement pillars as stepping stones.
 The pillars are occasionally covered by water after heavy rains.